 Grilling and broiling share a similar cooking process, using intense direct heat for cooking meat.
 Both methods produce charring and caramelization, and you need to be careful not to burn your meats during cooking.
 However, there are some significant differences.

 Grilling heats meat from below, whereas broiling applies heat to the top of the food.
 It’s not difficult to learn how to cook using either grilling and broiling techniques to add variety to your meals.

 Both methods provide delicious results, so which one will you use tonight?
 Before making a decision, it’s essential to understand the similarities and differences between grilling and broiling.

 1. Differences Between Grilling and Broiling

 When considering grilling vs. broiling, several crucial differences make it easier to decide which option is right for you.

-One of the main differences between these two cooking techniques is that it’s easier to control an oven’s temperature.
+One of the important tips for safe grilling or broiling is good temperature control.
+The main differences between these two cooking techniques is that it’s easier to control an oven’s temperature.
 Ovens use straightforward dials that you can set to your preferred temperature without the risk of the heat level fluctuating.
 Most conventional ovens have a cut-off point of 550°F. When the heat level reaches this mark, the appliance automatically turns off.

 Your meat continues to cook in the residual heat, but it is no longer broiling.
 Cooking in this way is baking.
 Broiling requires a direct heat source, so you need to ensure your oven doesn’t turn off during cooking.